TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 1. Get the human player choice using the `prompt` method.
 Read [this MDN article about prompt method](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) learn more about it.
 1. Put the previous `playRound` function inside `game`.
 1. Play 5 rounds by calling `playRound` 5 times.
+   1. **Hint**: When you assign a function call to a variable, the return value of that function is assigned to the variable.
+Accessing the variable afterward will only provide the assigned value; it doesn't recall the function.
+You need to recall the choice functions to get new choices for each round.

 Re-work your previous functions or create more helper functions if the need to.
 Specifically, you might want to change the return values to something more useful.